prisma/specs/schema/Readme.md

 #### Core Block Attributes

-> ⚠ This is not implemented yet.

 Prisma supports the following core block attributes.
 Block attributes may be used in `model` and `embed` blocks.
 These attributes **must** be implemented by every connector with a **best-effort implementation**:

 - `@@map(_ name: String)`: Define the name of the underlying table or collection name
 - `@@id(_ fields: Identifier[])`: Defines a composite primary key across fields
+  > ⚠ This is not implemented yet.
+(See [tracking issue](https://github.com/prisma/prisma-engine/issues/29))
 - `@@unique(_ fields: Identifier[], name: String?)`: Defines a composite unique constraint across fields
+  > ⚠ This is not implemented yet.
+(See [tracking issue](https://github.com/prisma/prisma-engine/issues/28))

 #### Type Specifications

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/813)

 In order to live up to our promise of not tailoring Prisma to the lowest-common database feature-set, connectors may bring their own attributes to the schema.